pantheon-systems/documentation/source/partials/traffic-dl.md

 ### Cache Hit Ratio

 An important performance benchmark is the number of requests that can be served from the Global CDN.
+This metric does not affect site traffic measurements for the Site Plan.
 Serving requests from cache rather than by the CMS allows visitors to experience a faster response and removes load from the site's server resources.
 A cached request is served from the nearest edge endpoint without any delay, while a request to the CMS must be individually processed and loaded.
 A high cache hit ratio greatly improves the browsing experience and site performance.

+A low Cache Hit Ratio may be due several reasons.

+1. A site that has mainly authenticated traffic will have a low ratio because authenticated traffic is never cached.
+This includes both logged in site users as well as admin actions.
+1. A low or missing `max-age` header in the response from the CMS will mean cached pages are not stored or invalidated too quickly.
+You may view this header and others with the [Configure and Verify Edge Caching](/guides/global-cdn/global-cdn-caching) guide.
+1. Setting a cookie on page requests will bypass the GCDN cache, learn more in [Debugging Cookies and Global CDN](/guides/global-cdn/global-cdn-caching#debugging-cookies-and-global-cdn)

-Learn how to enable and improve caching with the [Pantheon Global CDN](/guides/global-cdn) guide.
+Learn more about how to enable and improve caching with the [Pantheon Global CDN](/guides/global-cdn) guide.

 ## How Do You Know if a Visit Counts?